mooni/mooni/packages/widget-sdk/README.md

 An [example app](https://mooni-widget-example.now.sh) including Mooni widget have been published to let you try it out.

 We also provided some [code examples](../example-host) that includes Mooni widget.
+You can also check the [Burner Wallet integration](../burner-plugin/src/ui/MooniPage.tsx) for a more advanced use case.

 ## 🎛 Reference